Christie Lynn Pratt, MA, DHSc

 Consulting with a nutritionist or registered dietitian can be helpful in developing a diet that meets the patient’s individualized needs.
-Earlier determination of the cause of weight loss may provide a better result.
+Earlier determination of the cause of weight loss may provide a better outcome and overall better tolerability.
 If the weight loss is caused by difficulty in swallowing, nausea, vomiting, or mouth sores, the underlying causes must be addressed.
 Although patients might not feel like eating, it is important to keep up their energy and strength.
-Maintaining healthy nutrition while undergoing treatment can help boost the immune system and help the patient tolerate treatment.
+Maintaining healthy nutrition while undergoing treatment can help boost the immune system and help the patient better tolerate treatment.

 Weight gain – Patients may experience weight gain during treatment because of prescribed medications, such as steroids, including prednisone that may cause increased appetite and weight gain.
 In addition, some medications may cause fluid retention.
 Weight gain should be discussed with the healthcare team, and a nutritional consultation may be necessary.
 See Chapter 9: Nutrition in the Patient with Lung Cancer.